Nyala115/Bsc-Star-clusters-photometry/README.md

 # Star Cluster Photometry (BSc Project)

-This repository contains the Python code used for CCD photometry and isochrone fitting of the open clusters M34, M35 and M37.
+This repository contains the Python code used for photometry and isochrone fitting of the open clusters M34, M35 and M37.

 ## Overview